 |

-Our roots: Splice Detector Systems, a partner of R.K.B.
-OPTO-ELECTRONICS, INC. (RKB) was founded in 1988 to better address web based conversion industries and finishing rooms for the paper, film and foil markets.
+Our roots: Splice Detector Systems was founded in 1988 to better address web based conversion industries and finishing rooms for the paper, film and foil markets.
 Actual roots date as far back as 1950 where two instrumental visionaries Nash and Harrison found the worlds first on-line web inspection manufacturing companies to address a variety of quality assurance needs of the world wide paper industry.
 Called Nash & Harrison, Limited, the company based in Ottawa, Canada developed and patented technologies using phototransistor, photomultiplier and capacitive sensing technologies.
 Their primary focus was on sheeter applications where zero defect tolerance was a requirement of the time.
 Since no other competitive technologies existed at that time the company experienced sustainable growth of more than 25% per year.
 Primary markets served were Canada, United States and Western Europe.

 By the late 1950's, the company introduced newer state-of-the-art technologies using phototransistor technology for the detection of spot type defects such as dirt, oil, light spots and other common events that occurred during the paper manufacturing process.
 They also introduced full sheet inspection for high-speed paper and coating machine processes.